A revision for Heisenberg uncertainty relation based on environment variable in the QCPB theory: Quantum geomertainty relation

 \subsection{The generalized variance and geometric operator}

 Let's always suppose that the Hermitian operator ${\hat {A}}$ is not an angle variable and ${\hat {B}}$ is not the derivative in terms of this angle variable in this paper.
 And the $\hat{B}\psi $ is in the domain of the unbounded operator $\hat{A}$ in the most situations.
-To start with the \eqref{eq19} in another form. \begin{definition}[Geoperator] Let $\widehat{X}$ be a Hermitian operator, then geoperator \footnote{Geoperator: geometric operator} can be defined as

-where $u=\widehat{X}s=I\left( \widehat{X},s \right)$ is coupling interaction between the observable $\widehat{X}$ and the environment $s$. \end{definition} Obviously, the geometric operator is a extension of the Hermitian operator.
-Note that the interaction term $u=\widehat{X}s=I\left( \widehat{X},s \right)\neq0$ actually is a precise function with respect to the spacetime, as we state, the structure function $s$ generated by the space or manifolds as an environment variable only associate with the space or the manifolds, and it's independent to the wave function.
 Now, when we add the environment into the quantum system, then it's a complete system, the standard deviation between the operators in a state becomes certainty and complete equality.
 As a result, the quantum geomertainty relation (QGR) accordingly emerges.